Open Water Swimming

-There are also a number of "informal" venues in the North West where open water or wild swimming has historically taken place, some ideas can be found here.
+There are also a number of "informal" venues in the North West where open water or wild swimming has historically taken place, the Outdoor Swimming Society provide plenty of information.
 Please remember that you should only swim if there is adequate safety cover in place.

 What will you need to take to the sessions?

 If you go open water swimming you will need to take with you the following:

 - Trisuit or swim trunks/costume: to wear underneath

 - Optional: Neoprene hat and boots if you really suffer from the cold

 - Slip n Glide or some kind of a lubricant to stop rubbing